Ladislas J. Meduna: Induction of seizures

 A major factor in Meduna's achievement was his selection of patients: nine of the first eleven were catatonic.
 Catatonia is a syndrome that is remarkably responsive to induced seizures.
 The serendipity that catatonia was considered schizophrenia at the time made his discovery possible.

-Early on, Meduna replaced camphor with pentylenetetrazol, an intravenous agent that typically induced seizures within a few minutes, compared with the long delay of 15 to 45 minutes after intramuscular administration of camphor.
+Early on, Meduna replaced camphor with pentylenetetrazol (brand name Metrazol), an intravenous agent that typically induced seizures within a few minutes, compared with the long delay of 15 to 45 minutes after intramuscular administration of camphor.
 In addition to being a powerful analeptic drug, pentylenetetrazol is a potent cardiac and respiratory stimulant; consequently, patients experienced sensations most considered unpleasant.
 They were completely alert until unconsciousness from the convulsion set in, and unlike with electroconvulsive therapy, which caused retrograde amnesia that ameliorated any unpleasant memory of that treatment, patients remembered any sensations that preceded the Metrazol-induced convulsion.
 Meduna and some other physicians felt that the fear reaction may have been part of the reason the treatment was successful in some patients.